 How to use this Framework?

-WE ADVISE COMPANIES TO CONSULT THE FOLLOWING SEVEN POINTS:
+COMPANIES ARE ADVISED TO CONSULT THE FOLLOWING SEVEN POINTS:

-Suggested action plan against these principles will be informed by product maturity and adoption, and we will therefore suggest companies to consider current, near and mid-future potential effects.
+Suggested action plan against these principles will be informed by product maturity and adoption, and it is therefore suggested that companies consider current, near and mid-future potential effects.

-1. Be clear about the benefits of your product or service
+1. Be clear about the benefits of the product or service

-What are the goals, purposes and intended applications of your product or service?
+What are the goals, purposes and intended applications of the product or service?

-Who or what might benefit from your product/service?
+Who or what might benefit from the product/service?

 Consider all potential groups of beneficiaries, whether individual users, groups or society and environment as a whole.

-Are those benefits common to the application type, or specific to your technology or implementation choices?
+Are those benefits common to the application type, or specific to the technology or implementation choices?

-How will you monitor and test that your products or services meet these goals, purposes and intended applications?
+How can the products or services be monitored and tested to ensure they meet these goals, purposes and intended applications?

 How likely are the benefits and how significant?

-How are you assessing what the benefits are?
+How can it be assessed what the benefits are?

-How are these benefits obtained by your various stakeholders?
+How are these benefits obtained by the various stakeholders?

-Can the benefits of your product/service be demonstrated?
+Can the benefits of the product/service be demonstrated?

 Might these benefits change over time?

-What is your position on making (parts of) your products/services available on a non-commercial basis, or on sharing AI knowledge which would enable more people to develop useful AI applications?
+What is the company’s position on making (parts of) the products/services available on a non-commercial basis, or on sharing AI knowledge which would enable more people to develop useful AI applications?

-Have you considered what might be the risks of other foreseeable uses of your technology, including accidental or malicious misuse of it?
+Have the risks of other foreseeable uses of the technology, including accidental or malicious misuse of it, been considered?

-Have you considered all potential groups at risk, whether individual users, groups or society and environment as a whole?
+Have all potential groups at risk, whether individual users, groups or society and environment as a whole, been considered?

-Do you currently have a process to classify and assess potential risks associated with use of your product or service?
+Is there currently a process to classify and assess potential risks associated with the use of the product or service?

-Who or what might be at risk from the intended and non-intended applications of your product/service?
+Who or what might be at risk from the intended and non-intended applications of the product or service?
 Consider all potential groups at risk, whether individual users, groups, society as a whole or the environment.

-Are those risks common for application area or technology, or specific to your technology or implementation choices?
+Are those risks common for application area or technology, or specific to the technology or implementation choices?

 How likely are the risks, and how significant?

-How do you communicate the potential risks or perceived risks to your users, potentially affected parties, purchasers or commissioners?
+How can the potential risks or perceived risks to users, potentially affected parties, purchasers or commissioners be communicated?

 How do third-parties or employees report potential vulnerabilities, risks or biases, and what processes are in place to handle these issues and reports?

-As a result of assessing potential risks, are there customers or use cases that you choose not to work with?
+As a result of assessing potential risks, are there customers or use cases that would be chosen not to work with?
 How are these decisions made and documented?

 3. Use data responsibly